-- Student's parent or guardian requested parental opt-out (204); - Student refused to test (106); - Student had an unanticipated health emergency (107); - Student is an English Learner (EL) and enrolled in the school after April 15th of the current school year (103); - Student did not complete course instruction (108); - Course instruction was not provided (109); - Student already took the test in a previous year (110); - USBE Excused (111; Requires USBE authorization; this is rare); - Student is a Foreign Exchange Student (no participation code required).
+- Student's parent or guardian requested parental opt-out (204), - Student refused to test (106), - Student had an unanticipated health emergency (107), - Student is an English Learner (EL) and enrolled in the school after April 15th of the current school year (103), - Student did not complete course instruction (108), - Course instruction was not provided (109), - Student already took the test in a previous year (110), - The student encountered a test system interruption and was unable to complete the test (208), - USBE Excused (111; Requires USBE authorization), or, - Student is a Foreign Exchange Student (no participation code required).

-In most cases, if a student's test meets the criteria for a sufficient response, but a participation code indicates that the student did not participate, the student's test is recoded as Standard Participation (participation code 200, see Appendix A) and counts towards the participation rate for the school.
-Cases where this practice is not used, and which exclude students from being counted in participation are:
+In most cases, if a student's test meets the criteria for a sufficient response, but a participation code indicates that the student did not participate, the student's test is recoded as Standard Participation (participation code 200, see Appendix A) and is included in the participation rate for the school.
+Cases where this practice is not used and exclude students from being counted in participation include:

-- The student has a valid test score but the student's participation code indicates the student's parent or guardian requested parental opt-out; - If a student's participation code indicates the student did not test AND the student's test does not meet the criteria for a sufficient response; - If a student does not meet the requirements for a sufficient response and their participation code indicates standard or accommodated participation, the students test is re-coded as 'did not test' (101); - The student transfers to another school before or during the testing window before the school had a reasonable opportunity to administer the assessment (112).
+- The student has a valid test score, but the student's participation code indicates the student's parent or guardian requested parental opt-out, - A student's participation code indicates the student did not test AND the student's test does not meet the criteria for a sufficient response, - A student does not meet the requirements for a sufficient response and their participation code indicates standard or accommodated participation, then the students test is re-coded as 'did not test' (101), - The student transfers to another school before or during the testing window before the school had a reasonable opportunity to administer the assessment (112) but has a sufficient response.